zcash/zips/zips/draft-nuttycom-funding-allocation.rst

    Deferred Dev Fund Lockbox incentivizes the development of a decentralized mechanism for the disbursement of the locked funds.

+6. **Limited Runway**: ZCG does not have the financial runway that ECC/BP and ZF have.
+As such, allocating ongoing funding to ZCG will help ensure the Zcash ecosystem has an active grants program.

+7. **Promoting Decentralization**: Allocating a portion of the Dev Fund to Zcash Community Grants ensures small teams continue to receive funding to contribute to Zcash.
+Allowing the Dev Fund to expire, or putting 100% into a lockbox, would disproportionally impact grant recipients.
+This hybrid approach promotes decentralization and the growth of independent development teams.

+8. **Mitigating Regulatory Risks**: The Financial Privacy Foundation (FPF) is a non-profit organization incorporated and based in the Cayman Islands.
+By minimizing direct funding of US-based organizations, this proposal helps to reduce potential regulatory scrutiny and legal risks.

 By addressing these issues, this proposal aims to ensure sustainable, efficient, and decentralized funding for essential activities within the Zcash ecosystem.